 The primary way in which Metrix addressed this niche was by pioneering the concept of "vibration transmitters" that convert the measured vibration signal amplitude from a sensor to a convenient 4-20mA proportional signal conforming to ISA SP50.
 This allowed the PLC, DCS, or other machinery control platform to act as the monitoring / trending / alarming / shutdown system.
 The PLC or DCS required only a standard analog input (i.e., 4-20mA) module and a discrete output (i.e., relay) module (see Figure 2).
-No longer was a special-purpose monitor required as the customer's existing control system could be extended to accept vibration signals via the industry-standard 4-20mA interface.
+No longer was a special-purpose monitor required as the customer's existing control system could be extended to accept vibration signals via the industrystandard 4-20mA interface.
 While vibration transmitters are suitable for many machine types, reciprocating compressors require a more specialized suite of measurements than can be addressed by conventional transmitter offerings.
 Metrix pioneered the transmitter types necessary for such solutions - namely, impact transmitters and rod drop transmitters.
+However, these were inherently field devices, mounted on the machine, and while they worked well when properly installed and adjusted, they did not offer the convenience and features of monitoring systems that were software configurable and mounted in more accessible locations than the machine skid or even atop the compressor throws themselves.
+Also, the devices were not universal in nature.
+One model was required for vibration, another for position, another for rotative speed, and another for impact.
+The 5580 / SW5580 product family was introduced to provide a universal 2-channel device, software configurable for all necessary recip measurements and in an affordable, robust industrial package suitable for the global hazardous area classifications commonly encountered with recip instrumentation.
+Where competing solutions are aimed primarily at API 618-class machines, the 5580 / SW5580 concerns itself with this smaller class of packaged machines and does so by reducing the cost of monitoring per throw by a factor of ten.
+Where it is not unusual to instrument 618 machines at costs exceeding \$100,000 per throw, operators of these smaller machines are looking for capable and reliable monitoring on the order of \$10,000 per throw.
+The 5580 / SW5580 has been designed with this price-point in mind and reflects a total installed cost of approximately \$3500 per measurement or about \$10,000 per throw for an adequately instrumented packaged machine compared with \$100,000 per throw for an adequately instrumented 618-class compressor.
+The suite of measurements recommended by Metrix on packaged compressors reflects experience gathered over several decades and this suite has shown to be adequate for detecting the most common malfunctions and maintenanceintensive aspects of the machine.
+Figure 3 summarizes these measurements and corresponding malfunctions detected.
+Figure 4 provides additional mounting location detail.

-Figure 2 - A typical modern PLC (Modicon[®] M580) with analog input and discrete output modules in its three right-most slots.
+FIGURE 2 - A typical modern PLC (Modicon® M580) with analog input and discrete output modules in its three right-most slots.